 Built-in quiz, assessment, and survey features.

-What you won't like about ProProfs Training Maker
+What you won't love about ProProfs Training Maker

 Limited customization options.

-Requires you to upgrade to the paid version to access advanced features.
+Requires upgrading to the paid version for advanced features.

 Pricing